Stidner/api-docs/source/index.html.md

 # Discount Callback

-This document references the discount system and how it all connects.
+This section references the discount system and how it all connects.
 There are two parts in this process:

 1. [Stidner Checkout's request](#stidner-checkout-39-s-request), and
 2. [Merchant's response](#merchant-39-s-response)

-As a reminder, this is a callback for the discount API; you do not need to use it if you are not using `urls.discount` in the order API.
+As a reminder, this is a callback for the discount process; you do not need to use it if you are not using `urls.discount` in the order API.